2020-2021 CHCI Public Policy Fellow

 Degree: B.A. in Political Science

-Placement one: Aspen Institute Latinos in Society Program
+Placement One: Aspen Institute Latinos and Society Program

 As a Public Policy fellow, Juan Diego hopes to help Latinx small business owners prosper in the American economy.
 He is excited to build connections with other Latinx leaders and deepen his understanding of the legislative process both at a federal level and through D.C. think tank and non-profit organizations.
 Juan Diego wants to continue advancing his advocacy for immigration, education, business, and civic engagement policies for the undocumented and Latinx community.